-If there are no tags associated with the sea turtle, click Use 99999 as the tag number.
-All turtles of unknown origin will use this tag number.
+If there are no tags associated with the sea turtle, use the unknown turtle code listed on the data entry page as the tag number.
+All turtles of unknown origin will use this nomenclature.

 Data Entry Forms

 Nesting Event

 Used to enter information about an encounter with a gravid (=egg-bearing) female on a nesting beach, typically associated with data collected during organized nesting beach conservation and/or research programs.